uesp/flavourist/README.md

 Upstream also hard-rewrites the ``main.dart`` file, a behaviour which wasn't ideal for us, as we had custom logic there.

+## Changes from Original

+- Flavours are now defined in a more neutral, root-level flavours.yaml file.

 # Original ReadMe
 A flutter utility to easily create flavors in your flutter application